HPC News Bytes – 20260504

 ISC22, the annual International Supercomputing Conference was held last week in Hamburg, Germany, meeting in person after two years.
 This is a “postview” of the notable developments at this news-rich event.

-Recent winner of the Purple Ribbon Medal, one of Japan’s highest honors, Prof. Satoshi Matsuoka, director of the RIKEN Center for Computational Science (R-CCS) and professor of computer science at Tokyo Institute of Technology, joins us in a super fun conversation that covers a wide range of topics (time stamps inside parenthesis).
+Winner of the Purple Ribbon Medal, one of Japan’s highest honors, Prof. Satoshi Matsuoka oversaw the development and launch of the Fugaku supercomputer, currently number 1 on the TOP500 list.
+He joins us in a super fun conversation covering a wide range of topics.

 New research paper puts China’s Exascale systems back in the news.
 And impending acquisition of Twitter leads to a discussion about the positive impact and policy challenges of our tech society.